DylanMcD8/CustomDynamicTextWeight/README.md

                 }
         }

-Free to everyone, no credit needed.
+Free to everyone.
+Credit not necessary, but always appreciated.
 If you have suggestions for improving, please open an Issue or PR.